Bournemouth's Antoine Semenyo subjected to alleged racist comment in Premier League opener

 Sky Sports' Laura Hunter, in attendance at Anfield, later reported a fan was ejected from the stadium.

-"In the wake of the game being halted after Semenyo reported being racially abused, Liverpool staff and members of the police have been in conversation on the side of the pitch and during half time.
+"In the wake of the game being halted after Semenyo reported racist abused, Liverpool staff and members of the police have been in conversation on the side of the pitch and during half time.

 "And just before the second half started, we have seen a fan being escorted away by police officers."